Tyra Banks: Modeling career

-When Banks was 15 years old, she started modeling while attending school in Los Angeles.
+When Banks was 15 years old, she started modeling while attending Immaculate Heart High School in Los Angeles.
 She was rejected by four modeling agencies before she was signed by L.A.
 Models.
 She switched to Elite Model Management at age 16.
 When she got the opportunity to model in Europe, she moved to Milan.
 In her first runway season, she booked 25 shows in the 1991 Paris Fashion Week.
-Banks appeared in editorials for American, Italian, French, and Spanish Vogue; American, French, German, and Spanish Elle; American, German, and Malaysian Harper's Bazaar; V; W and Vanity Fair.
+She appeared in editorials for American, Italian, French, and Spanish Vogue; American, French, German, and Spanish Elle; American, German, and Malaysian Harper's Bazaar; V; W, and Vanity Fair.

-She appeared on the covers of magazines such as Elle; Harper's Bazaar; Spanish Vogue; Cosmopolitan; Seventeen and Teen Vogue.
-She walked in fashion shows for Chanel, Oscar de la Renta, Yves Saint Laurent, Anna Sui, Christian Dior, Donna Karan, Calvin Klein, Perry Ellis, Marc Jacobs, Givenchy, Herve Leger, Valentino, Fendi, Isaac Mizrahi, Giorgio Armani, Sonia Rykiel, Michael Kors and others.
-She appeared in advertising campaigns for Yves Saint Laurent, Dolce & Gabbana, Escada, Tommy Hilfiger, Ralph Lauren, Halston, H&M, XOXO, Swatch, Versace, Christian Lacroix, Victoria's Secret, Got Milk?, Pepsi and Nike.
+She appeared on the covers of magazines including Elle, Harper's Bazaar, Spanish Vogue, Cosmopolitan, and Seventeen.
+She walked in fashion shows for Chanel, Oscar de la Renta, Yves Saint Laurent, Anna Sui, Christian Dior, Donna Karan, Calvin Klein, Perry Ellis, Marc Jacobs, Givenchy, Herve Leger, Valentino, Fendi, Isaac Mizrahi, Giorgio Armani, Sonia Rykiel, Michael Kors, and others.
+She appeared in advertising campaigns for Yves Saint Laurent, Dolce & Gabbana, Escada, Tommy Hilfiger, Ralph Lauren, Halston, H&M, XOXO, Swatch, Versace, Christian Lacroix, Victoria's Secret, Got Milk?, Pepsi, and Nike.
 In 1993, Banks signed a contract with CoverGirl cosmetics, launching advertising campaigns for the cosmetics company.
-She was one of only a few Black models to achieve Supermodel status.
-In the mid-1990s, Banks returned to America to do more commercial modeling.
+She was one of only a few Black models to achieve supermodel status.
+In the mid-1990s, Banks returned to the U.S. to do commercial modeling.

 Banks was the first Black woman on the cover of Sports Illustrated Swimsuit Issue and the first African-American woman on the cover of GQ.
 In 1997, she received the VH1 award for "Supermodel of the Year".
-That year, she was the first African American chosen for the cover of the Victoria's Secret catalog, and became a Victoria's Secret Angel.
-In 2010, Banks re-signed with her former modeling agency IMG Models.
-Banks is now a contributor of the Vogue Italia website.
-In 2013, Banks transformed herself into 15 supermodels, in collaboration with fashion photographer Udo Spreitzenbarth.
+Also in 1997, she was the first African American chosen for the cover of the Victoria's Secret catalog and became a Victoria's Secret Angel.
+In 2010, she re-signed with her former modeling agency IMG Models.
+Banks is a contributor of the Vogue Italia website.
+In 2013, she transformed herself into looking like 15 supermodels, in collaboration with fashion photographer Udo Spreitzenbarth.